-Joshua was also entrusted with an errand by God.
+Not only Moses but Joshua also received an errand from God.

 When Moses finished his mission from God on this earth, God entrusted Joshua with the mission of conquering Canaan, the land flowing with milk and honey, and dividing the land among the tribes of Israel.
 In obedience to the command of God, Joshua drove out the Gentiles from the land of Canaan, given to Israel by God as an inheritance, so that the Israelites could settle down in the land.
 Thus, he carried out God’s errand faithfully.
 All this is recorded in the Old Testament book of Joshua.

-Through these records of the forefathers of faith, we should realize why we are here now.
-Just as it is described in the poem of the poet Cho Byung-Hwa, we’ve come to this earth to do an errand of Mother.
+Through the records of the forefathers of faith, we should realize why we are here now.
+Just as it is written on the tombstone of the poet Cho Byung-Hwa, we have come to this earth to do an errand for Mother.

 What is the errand that Mother has entrusted to us in this age?
-Let’s take a look at some related verses, and think about whether we are faithfully doing the errand of Mother.
+Let’s take a look at some related verses, and think about whether we are faithfully carrying out the errand of Mother.

 The Spirit and the Bride say to all the people in the world, “Come!”
 They say, “Come to Zion, into the arms of Father and Mother, and take the water of life freely.”
 Delivering this message from God to all nations is the errand given to us by Mother.

-We should go to the ends of the earth, convey the voice of Father and Mother to our lost brothers and sisters, and bring them to the kingdom of heaven.
+We should go to Samaria and to the ends of the earth, convey the voice of Father and Mother to our lost brothers and sisters, and bring them to the kingdom of heaven.
 This is the errand we have to perform in this age, not the mission given to the people of any other generation or era.
-As the children of God, let’s faithfully carry out this errand by going to all the people, who have not received the truth yet, and leading them to the water of life that the Spirit and the Bride give.
+As the children of God, let us faithfully carry out this errand by going to all the people, who have not yet received the truth, and leading them to the water of life that the Spirit and the Bride give.
 We are to return to heaven, sooner or later.
 Each and every one of us should faithfully carry out the errand entrusted by Father and Mother, so that we can all say, “Father and Mother, we’ve returned to You after finishing the errand You entrusted to us.”

 We should follow the example of Christ, who came to this earth to seek and save the lost, when we carry out the errand of saving the world.

 Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.
 Simon and his companions went to look for him, and when they found him, they exclaimed: “Everyone is looking for you!”
-Jesus replied, “Let us go somewhere else-to the nearby villages-so I can preach there also.
+Jesus replied, “Let us go somewhere else─to the nearby villages─so I can preach there also.
 That is why I have come.”
-So he traveled throughout Galilee, preaching in their synagogues…Mark 1:35-39
+So he traveled throughout Galilee, preaching in their synagogues . . .
+Mk 1:35–39

-Christ showed us the way to enter the everlasting glory of heaven, taught us how to live the most righteous and blessed life, and set us the example of preaching.
-Ultimately, it was preaching that God was most pleased with, considered the best, personally carried out, and entrusted us with.
+Christ showed us the way to enter the everlasting glory of heaven, taught us how to live the most righteous and blessed life, and set us an example of preaching.
+Ultimately, it was preaching that God was most pleased with, considered to be the best, personally carried out, and entrusted to us.

-Without preaching, we can’t find our lost brothers and sisters, nor can we save the world.
-So, Christ preached the good news that the kingdom of heaven does exist to those who were living in despair, holding on to worthless things, and reminded them of the true meaning and value of life.
+Not through the instrument of “preaching,” we cannot find our lost brothers and sisters, nor can we save the world.
+So, Christ preached the good news that the kingdom of heaven does exist, to those who were living in despair, holding on to worthless things, and reminded them of the true meaning and value of life.

-If we truly live with God always, let’s do the things that God has done.
+If we truly live with God, let us do the things that God has done.
 Christ was only concerned about saving the world; He began every day with prayer, getting up early in the morning, and went through every town and village, preaching the good news of salvation.
 All this is a practical lesson for us.

-Entrusting us with an errand, Mother has taught us how to do the errand well.
+Entrusting us with an errand, Mother has taught us how to perform the errand well.
 “Be united with one another, concede to each other, and be considerate of one another.
-Doing this, find your lost brothers and sisters.”
+While doing this, find your lost brothers and sisters.”
 The answer lies in these words of Mother.
-Nevertheless, sometimes we forget the methods taught by Mother and get swayed by our visible surroundings, so we come to judge things from our own point of view and fail to perform God’s errand.
+However, sometimes we forget the methods taught by Mother and get swayed by our visible surroundings, so we come to judge things from our own point of view and fail to perform God’s errand.

-If I speak in the tongues of men and of angels, but have not love,… If I give all I possess to the poor and surrender my body to the flames, but have not love, I gain nothing.
+If I speak in the tongues of men and of angels, but have not love, . . .
+I am nothing.
+If I give all I possess to the poor and surrender my body to the flames, but have not love, I gain nothing.
 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
-It always protects, always trusts, always hopes, always perseveres.1 Cor 13:1-7
+It always protects, always trusts, always hopes, always perseveres.
+1 Cor 13:1–7

 Mother has taught us that if we practice this kind of love, we can bear fruit.
-As God’s children, we should take care of our brothers and sisters with love, lead them with love and do the errand entrusted by Father and Mother with love.
-What if we do not live this kind of life on this earth and foolishly fail to do Mother’s errand well, wasting our time pursuing meaningless things?
-I hope none of us will regret when looking back upon our past life.
+As God’s children, we should take care of our brothers and sisters with love, lead them with love and carry out the errand entrusted to us by Father and Mother with love.
+What if we do not live this kind of life on this earth and foolishly fail to perform Mother’s errand, wasting our time pursuing meaningless things?
+I hope none of us will regret when we look back upon our past life.

-If we have not fully preached the word of life, the truth of the new covenant, now let’s open our mouths wide and shout aloud, raising our voice like a trumpet.
-We’ve come to this earth on the errand of Mother.
-Let’s faithfully carry out Mother’s errand with love and unity, so that we can say at the end of our days given by God on this earth, “Mother, we have finished Your errand well and have now returned to You.”
+If we have not fully preached the word of life, the truth of the new covenant, now let’s open our mouths wide and shout aloud, raising our voices like a trumpet.
+We have come to this earth to do an errand for Mother.
+Let us faithfully carry out Mother’s errand with love and unity, so that we can say at the end of our God-given time on this earth, “Mother, we have finished Your errand well and have now returned to You.”
 I earnestly ask you, my brothers and sisters in Zion, to do Mother’s errand with all your heart and soul by diligently speaking God’s words to all people, whether they listen or fail to listen, and leading all the children of God on the path to the kingdom of heaven, so that we will go to heaven, our eternal home, altogether.